 The registration statement ensures that investors have adequate and reliable information about the securities.
 The SEC then carries out due diligence to ensure that all the required details have been disclosed correctly.

 Red Herring Document: In the cooling-off period, the underwriter creates an initial prospectus which consists of the details of the issuing company, save the effective date and offer price.
 Once the red herring document has been created, the issuing company and the underwriters market the shares to public investors.
 Often, underwriters go on roadshows (called the dog and pony shows – lasting for 3 to 4 weeks) to market the shares to institutional investors and evaluate the demand for the shares.

 Step 3: Pricing

-After the IPO is approved by the SEC, the effective date is decided.
-On the day before the effective date, the issuing company and the underwriter decide the offer price (i.e., the price at which the shares will be sold by the issuing company) and the precise number of shares to be sold.
-Deciding the offer price is important because it is the price at which the issuing company raises capital for itself.
+After the SEC approves the IPO, the effective date is decided.
+On the day before the effective date, the issuing company and the underwriter determine the offer price (i.e., the price at which the issuing company will sell the shares) and the precise number of shares to be sold.
+Deciding the offer price is essential because it is the price at which the issuing company raises capital for itself.
 The following factors affect the offering price:

 - The success/failure of the roadshows (as recorded in the order books)

 Condition of the market economy IPO is often underpriced to ensure that the issue is fully subscribed/ oversubscribed by the public investors, even if it results in the issuing company not receiving the total value of its shares.
 If an IPO is underpriced, the investors of the IPO expect a rise in the price of the shares on the offer day.
 It increases the demand for the issue.
 Furthermore, underpricing compensates investors for the risk that they take by investing in the IPO.
 An offer that is oversubscribed two to three times is considered a “good IPO.”